Theoretical computer science

-Theoretical computer science (TCS) is a subset of general computer science and mathematics that focuses on mathematical aspects of computer science such as the theory of computation, lambda calculus, and type theory.
+Theoretical computer science is a subfield of computer science and mathematics that focuses on the abstract and mathematical foundations of computation.

 It is difficult to circumscribe the theoretical areas precisely.
 The ACM's Special Interest Group on Algorithms and Computation Theory (SIGACT) provides the following description:

 History

 While logical inference and mathematical proof had existed previously, in 1931 Kurt Gödel proved with his incompleteness theorem that there are fundamental limitations on what statements could be proved or disproved.

 Information theory was added to the field with a 1948 mathematical theory of communication by Claude Shannon.
 In the same decade, Donald Hebb introduced a mathematical model of learning in the brain.
 With mounting biological data supporting this hypothesis with some modification, the fields of neural networks and parallel distributed processing were established.
 In 1971, Stephen Cook and, working independently, Leonid Levin, proved that there exist practically relevant problems that are NP-complete – a landmark result in computational complexity theory.

-With the development of quantum mechanics in the beginning of the 20th century came the concept that mathematical operations could be performed on an entire particle wavefunction.
-In other words, one could compute functions on multiple states simultaneously.
-This led to the concept of a quantum computer in the latter half of the 20th century that took off in the 1990s when Peter Shor showed that such methods could be used to factor large numbers in polynomial time, which, if implemented, would render some modern public key cryptography algorithms like RSA insecure.

 Modern theoretical computer science research is based on these basic developments, but includes many other mathematical and interdisciplinary problems that have been posed, as shown below: